zocker-160/ifm/doc/usage.rst

 If you create any generally useful or nice-looking styles, you might want to send me a copy so I can include them with the next version of IFM.
 The **Scope** field indicates which type of IFM object it applies to.
-Styles that have global scope can meaningfully be used by the :option:`-style` command-line option.
+Styles that have global scope can meaningfully be used by the :option:`--style` command-line option.

 Environment variables